kathiravanthilagar31/Basic-ML-Profit-Prediction/README.md

 # Basic-ML-Profit-Prediction
-Developed a model to predict profit using ML-Regression Algorithms.
+Developed a Best Model to Predict Profit using ML-Regression Algorithms.